ADAMTS7: Function

-ADAMTS7 was identified in a yeast two-hybrid screen using epidermal growth factor (EGF) domain of COMP as the bait.
-As a metalloproteinase, ADAMTS7 utilizes Zn^{2+} to catalyze its proteolytic function for COMP degradation.
+ADAMTS7 was identified as a protease that binds and cleaves COMP in a yeast two-hybrid screen using the epidermal growth factor (EGF) domain of COMP as the bait.
+However, this initial finding has been contested; a 2025 study demonstrated that purified ADAMTS7 does not exhibit proteolytic cleavage activity toward purified COMP.
+Furthermore, three independent unbiased N-terminal amine isotopic labeling of substrates (N-TAILS) proteomic studies identified a number of candidate substrates for ADAMTS7 but did not identify COMP as a potential substrate.
+Consequently, there is as yet no scientific consensus on the physiological function of ADAMTS7.

+Tissue inhibitor of metalloproteinases 4 (TIMP-4) appears to be the physiological inhibitor of ADAMTS7.

+Clinical significance

 In vascular smooth muscle cell (VSMC), ADAMTS7 mediates VSMC migration, which plays an essential role during the development of atherosclerosis and restenosis.
-Adamts7 deficiency in both the Ldlr^{−/−} and Apoe^{−/−} hyperlipidemic mouse models markedly attenuates formation of atherosclerotic lesions; furthermore, wire-injury experiments in the Adamts7^{−/−} mouse show reduced neointima formation.
+This proatherogenic effect has been demonstrated to specifically require the catalytic protease activity of ADAMTS7, as mice expressing a catalytically inactive mutant of the enzyme (E373Q) are similarly protected against atherosclerosis.
+Adamts7 deficiency in both the Ldlr^{−/–} and Apoe^{−/–} hyperlipidemic mouse models markedly attenuates formation of atherosclerotic lesions; furthermore, wire-injury experiments in the Adamts7^{−/–} mouse show reduced neointima formation.
 The association of ADAMTS7 with atherosclerosis suggests that inhibition of ADAMTS7 should be atheroprotective in humans.

-Clinical Significance

 A negative correlation between the expression levels of specific miRNAs and ADAMTS7 is observed in normal tissues but not in disease tissues, implying an altered miRNA-target interaction in the disease state.
 Accordingly, expression profiles of these miRNAs and ADAMTS7 may be useful diagnostic tools to differentiate cancer and lichen planus from normal tissues.
 ADAMTS7 has also been identified as a putative oncogene and reported to be mutated exclusively in Asians, which may have implications for the prevention and treatment of hepatocellular carcinoma.
 In addition, ADAMTS7 plays a crucial role in the pathogenesis of arthritis.
 For example, the FGF2/p65/miR-105/Runx2/ADAMTS axis is reportedly involved in osteoarthritis (OA) pathogenesis.
 Specifically, ADAMTS7 forms a positive feedback loop with tumour necrosis factor (TNF)-α in the pathogenesis of OA.

-Clinical Marker
+Clinical marker

 Genome-wide association studies identified ADAMTS7 as a risk locus for coronary artery disease.
 Studies have been carried on classification of ADAMTS7 binding site, which may serve as the first step toward developing a new therapeutic target for coronary artery disease.
 Significant associations for coronary artery calcification with SNPs in ADAMTS7 has also been found in Hispanics.
 Additionally, a multi-locus genetic risk score study based on a combination of 27 loci, including the ADAMTS7 gene, identified individuals at increased risk for both incident and recurrent coronary artery disease events, as well as an enhanced clinical benefit from statin therapy.
 The study was based on a community cohort study (the Malmo Diet and Cancer study) and four additional randomized controlled trials of primary prevention cohorts (JUPITER and ASCOT) and secondary prevention cohorts (CARE and PROVE IT-TIMI 22).